 UMA welcomes hundreds of transfer students each semester.
 In fact, the majority of our new students are transfer students!
 Whether you are coming in with a few courses or several semesters of credit, we will work with you to develop your educational plan and maximize your advance standing.

 Transfer credit may be given for course work completed at a regionally accredited institution of higher education.
-Grades of “C-” or higher are considered for transfer credit (Note: some programs may have requirements were a higher grade is required for successful completion).
+Grades of “C-” or higher are considered for transfer credit (Note: some programs may have requirements where a higher grade is required for successful completion).
 Once a student has been admitted, the transfer officer or program coordinator will evaluate the transcripts of previous academic work and will mail the evaluation.
 Each student will be expected to meet the established requirements of the UMA academic program into which he or she has been admitted.
 Some transfer credit may not be applicable to a specific academic degree program at UMA.
 UMA and the specific academic department are responsible for determining which transferred courses will meet degree requirements for a particular major.
 Prospective students who would like to determine which courses are transferable for degree program credit prior to enrollment may use the online Transfer Course Equivalency Matrix or contact Beth Vigue Transfer Officer in the Registrar’s Office.

 We work closely with Maine’s community colleges to ensure a smooth transition to UMA.
 Courses are reviewed regularly and the Transfer Course Equivalency Matrix is available to view course-by-course transfer credit values.